Smart-Take: Alzheimer's Disease

 - Trouble controlling bladder and bowel function

+Late-Stage Alzheimer’s.
 In the final stages of this progression, patients will lose the ability to interact and, ultimately, to control their own movement.
-Patients will require full-time help, including:
+Patients will require full-time help, due to symptoms such as:

-- An inability to care for themselves (daily activities, eating, drinking, washing)
+- An inability to care for themselves (daily activities, eating, drinking, and washing)

-- Loss of motor control (walking, sitting up, eventually swallowing)
+- Loss of motor control (walking, sitting up, and eventually, swallowing)

 - Increased susceptibility to infection—especially pneumonia

-This can be challenging on many fronts, but can be especially painful when behavioral changes make your loved one unrecognizable.
-The Alzheimer's Association provides these 5 tips for handling these situations:
+This can be challenging on many fronts but can be especially painful when behavioral changes make your loved one unrecognizable.
+The Alzheimer’s Association provides these five tips for handling these situations: